-To rank on the first page of Google for your city specific search queries like “Dentists in San Jose” or “Get Root Canal in Austin“, will take almost 3 to 9 months of hard work with your website builder.
+To rank on the first page of Google for your city-specific search queries like “Dentists in San Jose” or “Get Root Canal in Austin“, will take almost 3 to 9 months of hard work with your website builder.
 There are no guarantees but just a general trend.
 Keep asking your SEO marketing guy why he is taking that step and how it will benefit you.
 Do consider posting some Youtube videos too.

 It’s every bit worth the effort.
 Returns are generally beyond imagination.
 Depending on the population of your city, you may get a few hundred to a few thousand website visitors every month.

-Without a personal involvement and supervision, you will just have a website with no benefit.
+Without your personal involvement and supervision, you will just have a website with no benefit.
 There may be hundreds of dentists in your area who must have outsourced work entirely on their website developers, but they must be generating zero leads online.

 STEP 4.
 Local Business Listing

-Tell your Website Developer to help you create local business listing on Google, BBB, Health Grades and Yelp.
+Tell your Website Developer to help you create a local business listing on Google, BBB, Health Grades and Yelp.